Fazioli: Use by professional musicians

-In 1997, Fazioli pianos were used for the first time at Umbria Jazz, one of the world's premiere jazz festivals, both for the summer edition in Perugia and the winter companion festival in Orvieto.
+In 1997, Fazioli pianos were used for the first time at Umbria Jazz, one of the world's premier jazz festivals, both for the summer edition in Perugia and the winter companion festival in Orvieto.
 Through Umbria Jazz, some leading jazz pianists have since become devotees of Fazioli pianos, including Herbie Hancock, Martial Solal, Brad Mehldau, Chucho Valdez, Michel Camilo, Uri Caine, Kenny Barron, Stefano Bollani, Enrico Pieranunzi, Danilo Rea.

 The company's relationship with pianist Angela Hewitt became even more productive in 2003, when the artist began requesting Fazioli pianos for her world concert tours.
 In January 2020 her unique four-pedal F278 Fazioli was dropped by instrument movers and was considered unsalvageable by Paolo Fazioli.

 In May, Louis Lortie used a Fazioli grand piano to perform a recital in place of Maurizio Pollini at Carnegie Hall in New York, earning glowing reviews.
 During the same year The Economist reported that "some artists believe that Fazioli now makes the best pianos in the world".

 In September 2003, during a memorial ceremony for the victims of the September 11 attacks in New York City, 21 Fazioli pianos were used for the world premiere of "Sinfonia per 21 Pianoforti" by Italian composer and pianist Daniele Lombardi.

 In June 2010, in an interview with Michael Gallant of Keyboard magazine, Herbie Hancock talks about his Fazioli giving him inspiration to do things.

+The Juilliard School, New York, bought a Fazioli grand piano in 2015 and at least two more in 2016.

 In the April 2020 Global Citizen One World: Together at Home benefit for COVID-19, Stevie Wonder played a Fazioli at his home.

 In July 2020, Nick Cave said that after playing a Fazioli in Idiot Prayer he became so enthusiastic about it that he contacted the company asking to receive one for free, but his request was rejected.

-Fazioli pianos are used at many piano competitions, including the Chopin Piano Competition in Warsaw (2010, 2015, 2021), the Tchaikovsky Competition in Moscow (2011, 2015) and the Rubinstein Piano Master Competition in Tel Aviv (May 2014), where five out of the six finalists chose the Fazioli piano for their concerto performance.
-The Juilliard School, New York, bought a Fazioli grand piano in 2015.
-In the International Chopin Piano Competition in Warsaw (October, 2021) three of the 12 finalists played a Fazioli, including its winner, Bruce (Xiaoyu) Liu.
+Fazioli pianos are used at many piano competitions, including the Chopin Piano Competition in Warsaw (2010, 2015, 2021, 2025), the Tchaikovsky Competition in Moscow (2011, 2015) and the Rubinstein Piano Master Competition in Tel Aviv (May 2014), where five out of the six finalists chose the Fazioli piano for their concerto performance.
+In the International Chopin Piano Competition in Warsaw in October, 2021 three of the 12 finalists played a Fazioli, including Bruce Liu, its winner.
+In the 2025 edition, the winner, Eric Lu, played a Fazioli.

 Models

-Fazioli offers six models of grand pianos, the largest being the Fazioli F308 which, with its 3.08 m (10.2 ft), is the longest piano available on the general market.
+Fazioli offers seven models of grand pianos, the largest being the Fazioli F308 which, with its 3.08 m (10.2 ft), is the longest piano available on the general market.
 The Fazioli F308 has the "fourth pedal", which brings the hammers closer to the strings, thus reducing sound volume without changing the tone, functioning just like the half-blow pedal on an upright piano.

 Camerata Tokyo released a Blu-ray named The Sound of the Concert Grand Fazioli F278: Costantino Catena plays Debussy and Schumann (Camerata Tokyo 2013, CMBD-80005).